LPDI-EPFL/masif/README.md

 ## Description

-MaSIF is a proof-of-concept method to identify patterns (fingerprints) in protein surfaces which may be important for specific biomolecular interactions.
+MaSIF is a proof-of-concept method to identify patterns (fingerprints) in protein surfaces, which may be important for specific biomolecular interactions.
 To achieve this, MaSIF exploits techniques from the field of geometric deep learning.
 First, MaSIF decomposes a surface into overlapping radial patches with a fixed geodesic radius, wherein each point is assigned an array of geometric and chemical features.
 MaSIF then computes a descriptor